DerNoli/imacfan_linux/README.md

 and finally start the service with sudo systemctl enable --now macfan

-See if the script does by logging: journalctl -f -t macfan
+See if the script does work by logging: journalctl -f -t macfan

-And to stresstest use
-stress-ng --cpu 4
+And to stresstest use:(optional but goot to check wether the script funtions find or not) stress-ng --cpu 4